 Free admission for ticket holders at 6:45 pm

 Another premiere for the grand finale of Young Euro Classic 2017: for the first time, the Cuban-European Youth Orchestra performs at Berlin’s Konzerthaus.
 The ensemble behind the name is a very young orchestra which brings European talents together with their young Cuban counterparts at its music stands.
 And of course it combines Cuban temperament with European tradition – a fact also reflected in the diverse programme performed at Young Euro Classic!
-At the beginning, there is a lot of Beethoven; the second part then features the breath-taking Bacchanale by the French composer Ibert, a brand-new piece by the young Cuban composer Jenny Peña Campo and Gershwin’s Cuban Overture.
-The conductor and the soloist are absolute “must-hears” as well: at the young age of only 25, Duncan Ward is a British shooting star; the 26-year-old German pianist Sophie Pacini is one of the great keyboard talents of her generation.
+At the beginning, there is a lot of Beethoven; the second part then features the breath-taking Bacchanale by the French composer Ibert, a brand-new piece by the young Cuban composer Jenny Peña Campo (commissioned by the Rheingau Music Festival) and Gershwin’s Cuban Overture.
+The conductor and the soloist are absolute “must-hears” as well: Duncan Ward is a British shooting star; the 26-year-old German pianist Sophie Pacini is one of the great keyboard talents of her generation.